Academic Support Services

 www.csus.edu/ssc

-Our mission is to provide a welcoming and accessible environment that is dedicated to educating, supporting and developing student success by providing accurate, efficient and holistic information to the Sacramento State campus community.
+Their mission is to provide a welcoming and accessible environment that is dedicated to educating, supporting, and developing student success by providing accurate, efficient, and holistic information to the Sacramento State campus community.

 First Year Experience Programs